Our address: 2109 W Market Street, Johnson City, TN 37604

 Highland Materials Makes It Better, Faster, Cheaper

 The reshoring of critical semiconductor and energy infrastructure is an American priority.
-Securing domestic production of polysilicon, a critical material in the production of computer chips and solar panels, is Highland Materials’ mission.
+Securing domestic production of polysilicon, a critical material in the production of semiconductor wafers and solar panels, is Highland Materials’ mission.

-Currently, 96% of polysilicon produced worldwide is made in China.
-Highland Materials is a U.S.-based technology company that has revolutionized polysilicon production with a cost-effective, environmentally friendly process to accelerate America’s path to independence in semiconductors, resulting AI, and energy technologies.
+Currently, more than 90% of ultrapure polysilicon produced worldwide is made in China.
+Highland Materials is a U.S.-based technology company that has revolutionized silicon wafer manufacturing by leveraging and extending the limited supplies of domestic ultrapure polysilicon production with a cost-effective, environmentally friendly process to accelerate America’s path to independence.

 A Better Solution